JimSeker/googleplayAPI/README.md

 <b>firebaseFireStoreDemo</b> This uses firestore database instead of realtime and authenications to demo how the firestore db works.
 You can have the same project with realtime and firestore.

 <b>firebaseMLKit</b> is a first attempt at using the firebase ML kit to do image recognition.
+It's not the new ML kit, but the firebase cloud APIs.
 It's using mostly google example code at this point.

 <b>NearbyConnectionDemo</b> is simple example of using the Nearby Connection APIs.
 It connects up between 2 devices and sends two messages.
 It's still a little rough and needs much better comments.